MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-dotnet-framework-source.md

 - Have access to debugging symbols for the code.

-  When you enable symbol downloading, you can choose to download symbols immediately, or just enable the option for later downloading.
-If you do not download the symbols immediately, they will download the next time you start debugging your app.
-While debugging, you can also download symbols from the **Modules** or **Call Stack** windows.
+  You can choose to download debugging symbols immediately, or set options for later downloading.
+If you don't download symbols immediately, they'll download the next time you start debugging your app.
+While debugging, you can also use the **Modules** or **Call Stack** windows to download and load symbols.

 ### To enable stepping into .NET Framework source